timescale/docs.timescale.com-content/migrate-from-postgresql.md

-# Migrate from Postgres
+# Migrate from PostgreSQL

-## Your system
+### Your system

 Depending on where your data is located, the steps to migrate are slightly different.
-If you want to setup TimescaleDB on the same database in the same PostgreSQL instance as your migrating data [go here](#same-db).
+If you want to setup TimescaleDB in the same database in the same PostgreSQL instance as your migrating data [go here](#same-db).
 If you want to migrate data from a different database or a different PostgreSQL instance altogether [go here](#different-db).